amaranthaceae-rfp56/project-catwalk/README.md

 ## Extra Technologies Used
 - React Hooks
+  - To learn a new technology as we had previously only learned class components and the lifecycle method in React
+  - Easier to work and test with
+  - Cleaner looking code
 - React Context
+  - To store all data made to the API and storing actions to update the state
 - Sass
+  - To utilize mixins to allow for similar styling across the application

 ## Front End Optimization
 - React Lazy Loading